8omz/TREX-GAME-BORED/README.md

 Feel free to explore the code and modify it as you like.
 Icl it took me like 30 minutes, so dont be suprised by how bland it is!

+* all designs except the background and the font
 ---